Students talk about the Summer Student Program

 Who is eligible?

 The Bar Harbor, ME campus accepts applications from eligible high school and undergraduate students.
 The Farmington, CT campus accepts applications from eligible undergraduate students, only.
+The SSP does not restrict applications to a given state or region.

-At the time of participation in the program, a high school student must
+At the time of participation in the program, a high school student must:

 - have completed Grade 11 or Grade 12;